 Originating from The Far East, the Turkic peoples are one of the world's most diverse, covering a wide variety of ethnic groups and languages across Asia and Europe.
-They are spread all across Western, Central, North and East Asia, as well as parts of Southern and Eastern Europe, spanning as far west as Bosnia to as far east as the Chukotka Autonomous Okrug of Russia, and have absorbed various other ethnicities, giving them a wide variety of phenotypes ranging from primarily Caucasian-looking (Azerbaijanis, Turks, etc.) to not far off from their East Asian roots (Kazakhs, Kyrgyz, etc.), but most of them share a common ancestry, cultural traits and historical backgrounds.
+They are spread all across Western, Central, North and East Asia, as well as parts of Southern and Eastern Europe, spanning as far west as Bosnia and Herzegovina to as far east as the Chukotka Autonomous Okrug of Russia, and have absorbed various other ethnicities, giving them a wide variety of phenotypes ranging from primarily Caucasian-looking (Azerbaijanis, Turks, etc.) to not far off from their East Asian roots (Kazakhs, Kyrgyz, etc.), but most of them share a common ancestry, cultural traits and historical backgrounds.

 - Northern Cyprus (De facto independent country, claimed by Cyprus)